joulupunikki/Phoenix/README.md

 Mostly this will depend on my ability as a project manager.
 I find myself bad at managing teams of people.
 Thus, contribution process will be as loosely integrated as possible, without compromising ultimate project integrity.
 This will hopefully be achieved by trying to identify sub projects which require maximally independent implementation.

 ##### Defined tasks and being assigned
 Potential sub projects or simply "tasks" are defined as issues.
-A list of tasks is found in issue [#4](https://github.com/joulupunikki/Phoenix/issues/4).
-Read the issue of the task that you think you can do and post your intentions to "Task assignment thread" [#12](https://github.com/joulupunikki/Phoenix/issues/12).
+A preliminary list of tasks is found in issue [#4](https://github.com/joulupunikki/Phoenix/issues/4).
+All contributable tasks can be found by selecting [issues with the contributable label](https://github.com/joulupunikki/Phoenix/issues?q=is%3Aopen+is%3Aissue+label%3Acontributable) Read the issue of the task that you think you can do and post your intentions to "Task assignment thread" [#12](https://github.com/joulupunikki/Phoenix/issues/12).
 From simple implementation POV (assuming maximally independent tasks), task assignment may not be strictly necessary.
 From project POV, task assignment ensures no duplicate, useful, work is produced needlessly.

 ##### Don't worry about possible failure
 Now, I can't force anyone to enlist.
 But, do not fail to enlist because you think that you may not produce any useful results and that you will be embarassed later for having to publicly admit that, implicitly or explicitly.
 When I considered setting up camp at GitHub and thus releasing Phoenix source to the public I worried about what people would say about the quality of the code (consider [this](https://github.com/joulupunikki/Phoenix/blob/8818c5a6d78e52681a4b04499706b10599798d92/src/gui/Gui.java#L221) brilliant 30 line display of craftmanship)(of course, that should not be taken as a style suggestion) but I have had nothing but positive responses to Phoenix, even from those who have certainly taken a deeper look at the code.
 If you enlist, and then fail to produce anything beyond "Sorry, I failed :(" then consider that at maximum, all that was wasted was your time and effort, and even then that was probably a learning experience.
 You weren't paid and the only administrative effort is removing @yourusername from the task in [#4](https://github.com/joulupunikki/Phoenix/issues/4).